stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 #### Run time theories
 Run time theories are discovered as one test, disregarding the number of underlying data set.
-There is one test result per dataset, all associated with the unique test id.
+There is one test result per dataset, all associated with the same test.

 Here is a summarized timeline of tests execution:
 ```